-As you probably know, the underside of a humpback whale’s tail, or flukes, is the main characteristic used by scientists to identify individuals.
-In addition, a whale’s dorsal fin can also be used to distinguish individuals and/or help confirm a match.
+Did you know that the underside of a humpback whale’s tail, called the flukes, is the main characteristic used by scientists to identify individuals?
+In addition, a humpback whale’s dorsal fin can also be used to distinguish individuals and/or help confirm a match.
 This is why, whenever possible, the research team aims at taking a photo-ID of the flukes as well as the left and right dorsal fins of each individual within a pod.

 Dorsal fins vary in shape and form.
 Some are round, squared, pointy, even very hooked, which with a little bit of imagination, almost look like a witch’s nose.
 In some cases a dorsal fin might be scarred, for example from a propeller or fishing line, or even missing.
 Patterns and coloration of the skin on the body are also unique.
 So much that, occasionally, the conspicuous shape of the dorsal fin and/or the body patterns of an individual will attract your eye and stick in your memory.
 In those instances, you find yourself giving that particular individual a name that characterizes that special feature.

-This year, while processing the daily photos taken in the field by my intern Lorenzo, I stumbled across a photo of a left dorsal fin that looked very familiar.
+This year, while processing the daily photos taken in the field, I stumbled across a photo of a left dorsal fin that looked very familiar.
 Could it be “Paint drip”?
 If so, that would be so exciting.
 I immediately stopped flicking through the photos as the anticipation and excitement were too much to bear and I really had to double check.
 I opened the 2013 humpback whale photo catalog, compared the photos, and discovered that the left dorsal fins were a perfect match.
-I have to admit, being able to remember “Paint drip” after thousands of photos taken and sighting it again this year made my day as I can have issues remembering people’s names at times.
+I have to admit, being able to remember “Paint drip” after thousands of photos taken and sighting it again this year was very exciting!